 This unique facility is one of the most immediately identifiable buildings in the city, and is thus considered to be iconic by many Vancouverites.

-The MOV has since gone on to become one of the most important cultural institutions in the city, a popular tourist attraction and one of our favourite things to do.
+The MOV has since gone on to become one of the most important cultural institutions in the city, a popular tourist attraction and one of the best things to do in Vancouver.

 Museum of Vancouver Prices